baal2000/DeadlockInSocketsHandler/README.md

 # DeadlockInSocketsHandler
-Test project confirming deadlock in SocketsHttpHandler SDK 2.1.0 and above
+Repro project confirming deadlock in SocketsHttpHandler .Net Core version 2.1 and above for the issue https://github.com/dotnet/corefx/issues/32262

 Compile the console app and start.
 It would produce output similar to: